JosephGoelz/Kindling/README.md

 Once you have a working Android environment set up, then you can just go to File -> Open and open wherever you have saved the project you want to open.
 Then, you can build and run by clicking the green triangle in the toolbar, or hit Run -> Run.

+Once the app is loaded, login as a sample user of ours.
+Username: BMoney
+Password: password

 ###Contact Information
 **Developer 1**:
   + Name: Trevor Cai